 With that said, let’s see how you can add this new Google Chat tab to your Gmail app.

 How to enable Google Chat inside Gmail App?

-1. Open Gmail app on your smartphone and then open its hamburger menu.
+- Open the Gmail app on your smartphone and then open its hamburger menu.

 How to remove the Google Chat tab from Gmail App?